XHSS-FM

-XHSS-FM is a radio station on 91.9 FM in San Luis Potosí, San Luis Potosí.
-It is owned by Grupo AS and carries its La Poderosa grupera format.
+XHSS-FM is a radio station on 91.9 FM in San Luis Potosí, San Luis Potosí, Mexico.
+It is owned by Grupo Radiorama and carries its La Poderosa grupera format.

 History

 XHSS received its concession on November 28, 1988.
 It was owned by Radiorama through subsidiary Voz y Música, S.A., but was regularly farmed out to other radio groups.

 In 2002, MG Radio began operating the station with Romance, a romantic format.
-In early 2006, Radio S.A. tried its hand at running XHSS, placing its Máxima pop format on the station.
-MG Radio returned to XHSS in January 2008, restoring the Romance name and format; two years later, that moved to XESL-AM 1340 as Radiorama retook control of XHSS.
+In January 2006, Radio S.A. tried its hand at running XHSS, placing its Máxima pop format on the station.
+MG Radio returned to XHSS in January 2008, restoring the Romance name and format; on September 19, 2010, that moved to XESL-AM 1340 as Radiorama retook control of XHSS.

 The first format on the station after Radiorama took control was Xtrema, a pop format.
 On March 1, 2016, XHSS picked up the La Poderosa grupera format.